apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 Serialization takes a list of serializer types.
 These are applied in order, both for serialization and deserialization, and re-run from the beginning if any are applied.

-`explicit-field` says to look at the root as well as in the 'fields' block.
+`top-level-field` says to look at the root as well as in the 'fields' block.
 It has one required parameter, field-name, and several optional ones, so a sample usage might look like:

 ```
-  - type: explicit-field
+  - type: top-level-field
     field-name: color
     key-name: color           # this is used in yaml
     aliases: [ colour ]       # things to accept in yaml as synonyms for key-name; `alias` also accepted
     aliases-strict: false     # if true, means only exact matches on key-name and aliases are accepted, otherwise a set of mangles are applied
-    aliases-inherited: true   # if false, means only take aliases from the first explicit-field serializer for this field-name, otherwise any can be used
+    aliases-inherited: true   # if false, means only take aliases from the first top-level-field serializer for this field-name, otherwise any can be used
     # TODO items below here are still WIP/planned
     field-type: string        # inferred from java field, but you can constrain further to yaml types
     constraint: required      # currently just supports 'required' (and 'null' not allowed) or blank for none (default), but reserved for future use